marbl/MetagenomeScope/README.md

   #1 in the treemap corresponds to the largest component, the rectangle labelled
   #2 corresponds to the second-largest component, etc.

-- The exact component sorting functionality accounts for ties by using four different sorting criteria, in the following order.
+- The exact component sorting functionality accounts for ties by using a few different sorting criteria, in the following order.
 Ties at one level cause later levels to be considered for breaking ties.

-  - the number of "full" nodes in the component (treating a pair of split nodes 40-L → 40-R as a single node)
+  - the number of "full" nodes in the component (treating a pair of split nodes 40-L → 40-R as a single node, but treating 40 and its reverse-complement -40 as two nodes)

-  - the number of "total" nodes in the component (treating a pair of split nodes 40-L → 40-R as two nodes)
-  - the number of "total" edges in the component (including both real edges and "fake" edges between pairs of split nodes like 40-L → 40-R)
+  - the number of real edges in the component (ignoring "fake" edges between pairs of split nodes like 40-L → 40-R, but treating an edge and its reverse-complementary edge as two edges)

-  - the number of patterns in the component
+  - the total length of the nodes or edges in the component

 <hr/>
 </details>